Silvana Agostoni: Career

 Agostoni’s art focuses on landscapes, represented in both the body and the world and how they transform and behave over time.
-She has produced multiple large-scale photographic series, video projects, and published two photographic books based on her works Traces and White.
-Many of her works also discuss the effects of climate change on the environment and the nature of humans’ contact with the world.
-In her series involving the human body as a landscape, she also tackles concepts surrounding how to identify the self with the body, unfamiliarity, and the body as a map.

 The large-scale photographic series, On Veils, takes a look at natural elements such as mist, fog, and steam to create bodies of art that represent dramatic and transformational sceneries.
 Many of the images in the series examine environmental forces as a way to simplify physical space and make it serene.

 Traces is a project depicting ephemera taken at a former penitentiary in Mexico.
 The images are re-interpretations of icons and remnants left behind, creating an illusion of presence.

 Topografias is a series of photographs that depict close up images of the human body, in which the contours of body’s skin translate the self into a map.
 The prints capture small snippets of skin, nails, and hair.
 Agostoni critiques visual determinism by showing diverse intersectional bodies defined by nationality, gender, and so on.

 Sistema Nacional de Creadores de Arte Fellowship

-In 2019, Agostoni began the Sistema Nacional de Creadores de Arte Fellowship, a three-year program sponsored by the National Fund for Arts and Culture in Mexico.
+In 2019, Agostoni received the prestigious fellowship Sistema Nacional de Creadores de Arte, a three-year program sponsored by the National Fund for Arts and Culture in Mexico.
 Issues addressed in the works of her fellowship include the themes presented in White among others that portray the natural world.
 In her photographic practice, she also considers the differences between her photographs of physical landscapes and 19th century landscape photography.
 In 2021, she collaborated with Springboard for the Arts to discuss what art she makes while in isolation during the U.S. quarantine period.